Treat your taste buds and curb your craving for adventure on a Margaret River tour.

 There isn't a one-size-fits-all packing list for Margaret River, so our advice is to consider the season and the activities you’d like to do.
 Aim for ‘comfy casual’ and you can’t go too wrong.

-You might also want to bring some smart/casual clothes if you’re heading to higher-end restaurants or wineries, as some of them have a ‘no thongs or shorts’ dress code.
+You might also want to bring some smart/casual clothes if you’re heading to higher-end restaurants or wineries, as some of them have a ‘sandals or shorts’ dress code.

 Margaret River is one of Australia’s biggest wine regions.
 If you're a wine lover, you'll be happy to hear there are over 200 vineyards and more than 90 cellar doors... grape times!